masalinas/poc-mapstructs-lombok/README.md

-# poc-mapstruct-lombok
+# Description
-PoC SpringBoot service with Mapstruct with Lombok
+PoC SpringBoot service with Mapstructs with Lombok integrated